wp-plugins/nextgen-facebook/readme.txt

 * Updated the filter hooks documentation in http://support.surniaulula.com/support/solutions/articles/1000000153-filter-hooks.
 * Fixed an incorrect call to `restore_checkboxes()` when saving multisite network options.

-= Version 6.14.0 =

-There are several code improvements in this new version and one visible new feature: A new social sharing button for ManageWP.org.
-The button is enabled by default for the admin Post / Page editing page.
-You can also enable the button for your content in the Open Graph+ Social Sharing settings, and/or from the widget and shortcode.

-* **Added a new social sharing button for ManageWP.org.**
-* Added a check for incorrect/empty width/height values returned by wp_get_attachment_metadata().
-* Added 'Pin Button Image' option to the Pinterest settings to allow for a custom button image.
-* Added nonce validation for settings page action buttons ('Check for Updates' and 'Clear All Cache').
-* Added transient caching to the plugin data retrieved by update checks (1 hour expiration).
-* Moved social buttons filter from 'the_excerpt' to 'get_the_excerpt' (and added code to fix the resulting double-filtration).
-* Removed the 'fb_width' option since it was rather useless (div width and height are managed by css).
-* Allowed stylesheet content to include HTML tags for (as an example) Firefox filter url tags.
-* Added a 'gplusone-button' class to the css ('gplus-button' for the G+ Share button, and 'gplusone-button' for the G+ 1 button).
-* Added a 'managewp-button' class to the css for the ManageWP.org button.
-* Added a new lib/config.php library file with config variables, definition of constants, and loading of required library files.
-* Added a new lib/register.php library file with the activate, deactivate, and uninstall methods.
-* Moved the Meta Tag List from the Advanced settings to the Pro version.

 == Upgrade Notice ==

 = 6.16rc1 =